Find Trade Colleges

 $36,000 Average Tuition & Fees

 University of St Francis came in at #14 in this year’s edition of the Best Value Trade School Bachelor’s Degree Schools in Illinois ranking.
-University of St Francis is a small private not-for-profit school located in Joliet, Illinois that handed out 437 bachelor’s degrees in 2021-2022.
+Located in Joliet, Illinois, the small private not-for-profit school handed out 437 bachelor’s degree awards in 2021-2022.

-Depending on your major, you may be able to take online classes at University of Saint Francis.
-In fact, around 79% of the undergraduate population registered for at least one online class in 2020-2021.
+Some students may be able to take online classes at University of Saint Francis.
+To give an idea of how popular online courses are at the school, 79% of undergraduates took at least one course online in 2020-2021.

 University of Saint Francis also made our Best Bachelor’s Degree Trade Schools in Illinois list, coming in at #1.